-- Travel associated with other administrative duties must obtain foreign travel approval signed by the President.
+- Travel associated with other University departments must obtain foreign travel approval signed by the President.

-- A copy of the foreign travel approval must be attached to the Travel Expense Report when filed.
+- A copy of the Foreign Travel Authorization form must be attached to the Travel Expense Report when filed.

 - In the event that an inoculation is listed as a required inoculation for the foreign destination according to the Center for Disease Control (http://wwwnc.cdc.gov/travel/destinations/list.htm), the inoculation is reimbursable.